jeff-dh/bscript/README.md

     return Success
 ```

-this should pretty much do what you literally read....
+this should pretty much do what it says....

 ## Installation